KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 ```
       $ git log -p
 ```
-You need to realize, however, that this method does show changes that are not significant (e.g. a package's size changing by a few bytes).
+You need to realize, however, that this method does show changes that are not significant (例如 a package's size changing by a few bytes).

 A command-line tool called buildhistory-diff does exist, though, that queries the Git repository and prints just the differences that might be significant in human-readable form.
 Here is an example:
 ```